telefonicaid/iotagent-node-lib/doc/usermanual.md

 ### Prettify Code

 Runs the [prettier](https://prettier.io) code formatter to ensure consistent code style (whitespacing, parameter placement and breakup of long lines etc.) within the codebase.
+Uses the and `prettierrc.json` flag file.

 ```bash
 # Use git-bash on Windows